meidoworks/nekoq/service/naming/README.md

 * Warehouse
     * Warehouse is a distributed system for storage which providing consistency in the cluster.

+#### Special:

+* For internal services in NekoQ including discovery itself, warehouse, numgen and so on, the discovery service will not serve them by default.
+The reason is all the services are embedded by default in NekoQ so that clients will always specify the addresses of NekoQ cluster.

 ## 2. Features

+naming:

+* [ ] naming: gracefully shutdown
+* [ ] naming: AuthN and AuthZ
+    * [ ] User & Role & Permission
+* [ ] naming: operational
+    * [ ] Logging for debugging
+    * [ ] Cluster operation

 discovery: